Virus outbreak leads U-Md. to move classes online and keep students in dorms

 The university has been operating with a mix of in-person and remote instruction.
 But starting Monday, face-to-face classes will move online for undergraduates and graduate students.
 The measures will be in effect for at least one week.

 U-Md.’s online coronavirus dashboard shows a spike of 36 new student cases reported Thursday through the university’s testing program, with another 22 on Friday and 16 on Saturday.
-There was also a spike of unconfirmed, self-reported student cases, including 24 on Thursday and 37 on Friday.
+There was also a spike in unconfirmed, self-reported student cases, including 24 on Thursday and 37 on Friday.

 Around the Washington region and much of the nation, cases have been declining recently.